jianxunbak/Assignment-3.14/quiz.md

 ---

 ### Q10: What annotation is used for Spring MVC tests by disabling full auto-configuration and instead applies only configuration relevant to MVC tests.
+What annotation is used for Spring MVC tests by disabling full auto-configuration and instead applies only configuration relevant to MVC tests.
-- A: ass
+- A: MockMVC
-- B: assertEquals
+- B: MockEnv
-- C: AssertEquals
+- C: DisableMVC
-- D: assertBoth
+- D: ConfigMVC